SebastienMarmin/academic-kickstart/content/home/experience.md

 bonne qualité.
 S. Marmin maı̂trise les outils (fins) mathématiques nécessaires à ses constructions ainsi que les outils informatiques permettant de les implémenter. </div><a href="/documents/report_extract_trans.txt" target="_blank">Translation</a>
 <div style="text-align: right">E. Le Pennec, Professor at École polytechnique</div>

+  * Developed a *design of experiments* software for IRSN.
+    + <span style="color:rgba(0, 0, 0, 0.54)">Integrating the latest findings in non-stationary modeling, it is used by practitioners for simulations of crackings in fuel rods in nuclear plants.</span>
+    + <span style="color:rgba(0, 0, 0, 0.54)">The implemented method reduce the number of evaluations of a simulator while achieving less prediction errors than with classical sequential design of experiments.</span>

+  * Presentations at 8 conferences and workshops of original work.
+  * Published in 5 journal and conference papers.
+  * Excellent PhD defence. <a href="documents/defence_report.pdf" target="_blank">Report (FR)</a>.
    """